 R scripts allow you to manipulate your data to develop predictive models and customized data visualizations in ways that SPSS simply cannot support.

 In SurveyGizmo, if R scripts are enabled, they can be used in any Standard Report.

 If you elect to do so, the R scripts will honor the report’s settings, styles, and filters.

 The R script output can be in the form of:

 …And all of these are rendered in real-time!

-If you have customization ideas that you haven't figured out how to tackle with R scripts, contact our Programming Services department.
+If you have customization ideas that you haven’t figured out how to tackle with R scripts, contact our Professional Services department.
 They have the R scripting chops to help you achieve your goals, and they’ll be able to answer any and all of your R script-related questions.

 Have you benefited from running R scripts on your survey response data?
 If so, we’d love to hear from you!
 Drop us a note in the comments below.